Belarus migrants: Poland fears armed border escalation

 Meanwhile, the US urged Mr Lukashenko to "immediately halt [his] campaign of orchestrating and coercing" the illegal flow of migrants.

-Poland, which has been criticised for pushing back migrants and refugees at its border, has responded to the large number of people arriving in recent times by building a razor-wire fence.
+Poland, which has been criticised for pushing back migrants and refugees at its border, has responded by building a razor-wire fence.

 As they are summarily expelled from Poland and Belarus refuses to allow them back in, people are finding themselves stranded and freezing in Poland's forests.
 Several have died of hypothermia.